-Most challenges were faced regarding the disaggregation of the respondents, as it can be seen in the graphs above.
-Finding female respondents have been an issue for the enumerators, which in the end it will make the report hard to analyse through a gender lens.
+Most challenges faced concerned the disaggregation of the respondents, as can be seen in the graphs above.
+Finding female respondents have been an issue for the enumerators which, in the end, will make the report hard to analyse through a gender lens.